SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Summary

-Furthermore, the spectra of the galaxies from which their redshift was found do not cover a wide-enough wavelength range to provide additional constraints to the available broadband data for SED fitting.
-Future deeper spectral observations, such as with JWST at 1--5 $\micron$, would provide much better constraints to their SED parameters.
-At $z\simeq6$, the \textit{JWST/NIRSpec} will be able to observe H$\beta$ and [OIII] emission lines at 3.0--3.5 $\micron$, which will provide much better constraints on the CIGALE models than using broadband fluxes alone.
-The newly included K-band data supported the accuracy of the blue galaxy models and improved at least one model, which demonstrated the need for additional 1.6--5 $\micron$ data points with JWST to confirm these results.
+No significant trends were found between \fesc\ and rest of the parameters, given the significant uncertainties in the data and the modeling.
+To better constrain the CIGALE and Dense Basis models, more accurate data and spectroscopic observations further into the infrared range will be needed.
+Currently, only shallow \textit{Spitzer} and Hershel data are available.
+Furthermore, the spectra of the galaxies, from which their redshift were derived, does not cover a wide-enough wavelength range to provide additional constraints to the available broadband data for better SED fitting.
+Future deeper spectral observations, such as with \textit{JWST} NIRSpec at 1--5 $\micron$, would provide much better constraints to their SED parameters.
+At $z\simeq6$, the \textit{JWST/NIRSpec} will be able to observe H$\beta$ and [OIII] emission lines at 3.0--3.5 \mum, which will provide much better constraints on the CIGALE models than using broadband fluxes alone. \del{The newly included K-band data supported the accuracy of the {\bf 7} galaxy models of J20 and improved at least one model, which demonstrated the need for additional 1.6--5 $\micron$ data points with \textit{JWST} to confirm these results. }

+\textbf{We note that besides the high uncertainty in our results, we also assumed that we've correctly modeled the \Lya lines for these galaxies.
+While we have attempted to correct for this assumption by increasing the uncertainties of filters with \Lya contribution in the modeling, future observations are needed to produce more reliable results.}

 Another way to approach this problem will be to use the available spectra to estimate the physical parameters of these galaxies at $z\simeq6$.
 The quality of the spectra will have to be high to make such estimates possible, and to make a better comparison between the CIGALE models and the available data.
-With higher accuracy data and spectroscopy further into the infrared, the characteristics of galaxies with steep UV slopes and the escape fractions of high redshift galaxies can be better characterized to more fully constrain the sources of the reionization of the Universe.
+With higher accuracy data and spectroscopy further into the infrared, the characteristics of galaxies with steep $\beta$ and the escape fractions of high redshift galaxies can be better characterized to more fully constrain the sources of the reionization of the Universe at $z\simeq6$.